-The minimum acceptance conditions usually correspond to the number of shares required to effectively control the target and to approve a subsequent second-step merger to acquire any remaining shares that are held by the shareholders that did not participate in the tender offer (usually one share more than 50%).
+The minimum acceptance conditions usually correspond to the number of shares required to effectively control the target and to approve a subsequent second-step merger to acquire any remaining shares that are held by shareholders that did not participate in the tender offer (usually one share more than 50%).
 A company’s organisational documents or the corporate law of the company’s state of incorporation may provide for a higher threshold requirement.

-If at least 90% of outstanding shares are tendered into the tender offer, the bidder has the ability under Delaware law (as well as the laws of many other states) to effect a 'short-form' merger that does not require a shareholder meeting and vote to occur (which would be the case if the buyer obtained more than 50% but less than 90%).
+If at least 90% of outstanding shares are tendered into the tender offer, the bidder has the ability under Delaware law (as well as the laws of many other states) to effect a "short-form" merger that does not require a shareholder meeting and vote to occur (which would be the case if the buyer obtained more than 50% but less than 90%).

 In addition, amendments to Delaware’s corporate law in 2013 and 2014 eliminated the need to hold a shareholder meeting and vote to approve the second-step merger in situations where the bidder has acquired enough shares in the tender offer to approve the merger but not the 90% required to enable the use of the short-form merger statute.
-In these situations, the second-step merger can be completed essentially simultaneously with the first step to achieve an integrated closing.

 In the acquisition of a publicly traded company a bidder can seek a number of deal protections, including:

-A bidder typically is less concerned about deal protection provisions when acquiring a privately owned company.
 Private transactions usually involve negotiations with significant shareholders of the target company, thereby creating more closing certainty.
 Thus, acquisition agreements related to privately owned companies will not usually include the deal protection measures set forth above.